SimLeek/displayarray/README.md

-# CVPubSubs
+# displayarray

 A  threaded PubSub OpenCV interfaceREADME.md.
 Webcam and video feeds to multiple windows is supported.

 ## Installation

-CVPubSubs is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.5+ and PyPy.
+displayarray is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.5+ and PyPy.

-    $ pip install CVPubSubs
+    $ pip install displayarray

 ## Usage

 ### Video Editing and Publishing

 #### Display your webcam
-    import cvpubsubs.webcam_pub as w
+    import displayarray.webcam_pub as w

     w.VideoHandlerThread().display()

 #### Change Display Arguments
-    import cvpubsubs.webcam_pub as w
+    import displayarray.webcam_pub as w

     video_thread = w.VideoHandlerThread(video_source=0,
                                         callbacks = w.display_callbacks,